What’s new in Kentico Xperience 13?

-For Kentico, the release of Xperience 13 was all about futureproofing the product; giving clients the platform on which they can accelerate their digital transformation.
+For Kentico, the release of Kentico Xperience 13 was all about futureproofing the product; giving clients the platform on which they can accelerate their digital transformation.
 The way that they have done this is by adding support for .NET Core, Microsoft’s latest version of .NET which is set to replace the older version in the not-too-distant future.

 Amongst its many benefits, users will experience faster load times, increased control over code, and simplified deployment with the ASP.NET MVC Framework.
-It’s a big step for Kentico, one that shows intent and should instil trust in anyone looking to make a substantial investment in Xperience as the Digital Xperience Platform to drive their digital transformation.
+It’s a big step for Kentico, one that shows intent and should instil trust in anyone looking to make a substantial investment in Kentico Xperience as the Digital Experience Platform to drive their digital transformation.

 “.NET Core will allow developers to build websites and apps on modern technology that is more modular and easier to deploy.
 This technological transformation also directly impacts CIOs and CFOs in their strategic decisions.
 They can now stand assured that, with Xperience, they are investing in the technology of the future,” said Petr Palas, CEO of Kentico Software.